rajington/windowsapp/README.md

     * Maybe bring back Nu again?
         * It's a fine language, it's just not as easy to manipulate CGRects with it as with JS/CS
     * Figure out if we can use ClojureScript
+        * We can, but it requires node, and it's a little slow to reload
+        * Is there a pure-javascript compiler available for it?
+That'd be ideal.
         * Would we even want to?
-It's not that conductive to OOP
+It's not that conductive to OOP, is it?
 * Other
     * Figure out how to get it working on 10.6 (weak references aren't allowed there)